The Maryland Court of Special Appeals decided on a new malpractice case in Wantz v. Afzal.

-The trial court struck all three experts.
 The CSA, in an opinion by Judge James R. Eyler, unanimously disagreed on all three experts, finding that on each expert, the trial court abused its discretion.

-offering expert testimony.
-Even furthering its position, the court noted that the doctor had testified on cross-examination that he followed his patients post-operatively, and that it is not material that the care was from a neuorolgic rather than orthopedic standpoint.
+On this doctor, the court was crystal clear that the fact that the neurosurgeon had never performed the actual vertebral fusion aspect of the surgery does not disqualify him from offering expert testimony.
+Even furthering its position, the court noted that the doctor had testified on cross-examination that he followed his patients post-operatively and that it is not material that the care was from a neurological rather than an orthopedic standpoint.

 You can read the court’s opinion here.

 2022 Case on Expert Qualifications – Jordan v.
 Elyassi’s Greenbelt Oral & Facial Surgery, P.C.

 This case involves the interpretation of Section 3–2A–02(c)(2)(ii) of the Healthcare Malpractice Claims Act (HCMCA).
 The plaintiff in a medical malpractice case must file a valid Certificate of Qualified Expert (CQE) signed by an attesting expert, and the attesting expert must meet certain qualifications, including board certification in the same or a related specialty as the defendant, unless they fall under an exception, such as having taught medicine in the defendant’s specialty or related field.

 The plaintiff’s CQE was struck down by the circuit court due to the attesting expert’s teaching experience being deemed not recent enough, and the case was dismissed with prejudice.
 The appellant argues that the teaching experience exemption does not include a recency requirement and that the dismissal was inappropriate.